Christopher G. Cavoli: Deployment to Afghanistan

 Cavoli became commander of the 1st Battalion, 32nd Infantry Regiment of the 3rd Brigade Combat Team, 10th Mountain Division in 2005.
 The battalion deployed to Kunar Province during the War in Afghanistan with the brigade in 2006.
 He then commanded the 3rd Brigade Combat Team, 1st Armored Division, in addition to serving as the deputy commander of Regional Command West in Herat during the War in Afghanistan.

 Cavoli also served as the director of the Coordination Group of the Chief of Staff of the United States Army.

 He has held fellowships at the National Defense University, the George C. Marshall Center for European Security Studies in Garmisch-Partenkirchen, and the Strategic Studies Group of the Army Chief of Staff.

 Service in Germany

-After serving as deputy commanding general for operations of the 82nd Airborne Division, Cavoli became commander of the 7th Army Joint Multionational Training Command at Grafenwoehr Training Area in July 2014.
+After serving as deputy commanding general for operations of the 82nd Airborne Division, Cavoli became commander of the 7th Army Joint Multinational Training Command at Grafenwoehr Training Area in July 2014.

 He was assigned to command the 25th Infantry Division on 25 March 2016, and officially assumed command in a ceremony on 4 August.
 He was confirmed by the Senate for promotion to major general on 26 May 2016.